Let's get you powered up

-There are many tax incentives that homeowners can qualify for when they choose to install solar panels on their property.
-Let’s dive into the federal and New York state solar to ensure that you keep as much money in your pocket as possible.
+There are many tax incentives that U.S. homeowners can qualify for when they choose to install solar panels on their property.
+Let’s dive into the Federal Solar Tax Credit and New York State Solar Tax Credit to ensure that you keep as much money in your pocket as possible.

-Keep in mind that the total price of your installation will depend on factors such as the features and size of your property, needed installation preparations, and your installer’s quote.
+Keep in mind that the total price of your installation will depend on factors such as the features and size of your property, necessary roof repairs, and any applicable tax incentives.

 New York state offers net metering, which SolarReviews defines as the requirement of a utility company to purchase the extra solar energy that a homeowners’ panels produce.